 Cathedral ceilings which are constructed using 2×12 roof joists allow sufficient space for the fiberglass batt insulation and a gap of 1.5” for ventilation.
 The air can easily flow up the soffit vent, through the insulation baffle and pass through the ventilation gap between the roof casing and insulation, then proceed to exit through the ridge vent.

-Open cell-foam is considered a good utility if you want to insulate vented cathedral ceilings.
+Open-cell foam considers a good utility if you want to insulate vented cathedral ceilings.

 - You can also cover the roof area with roof paper while using an ice and water shield 3-4 feet up from the eave (rain gutter).